Weibo: Verification

+Fan groups

+In 2014, Weibo introduced "fan groups", a function that allows blogger accounts to manage follower communities and interact directly with fans in the group.
+Celebrities with more than 10,000 followers and related administrator accounts are eligible to create fan groups.
+These owners have various administrative powers, including the ability to moderate contents, membership, and to dissolve the association between the main accounts and the fan group or dissolve the fan group itself.

+Fan groups have a higher member limit compared to regular groups.
+Group members can advance their status through the frequency of their posting or participation (often described as "clocking in").

 Clients

 Sina produces mobile applications for various platforms to access Sina Weibo, including Android, BlackBerry OS, iOS, Symbian S60, Windows Mobile, Windows Phone and HarmonyOS.
 Sina has also released a desktop client for Microsoft Windows under the product name Weibo Desktop.

 International versions

 Sina Weibo is available in both simplified and traditional Chinese characters.
 The site also has versions that cater to users from Hong Kong and Taiwan.
 In 2011, Weibo developed an international edition in English and other languages.
 On 9 January 2018, the company ran a week-long public test of its English edition.

 Sina Weibo's official iPhone and iPad apps are available in English.

 Weibo International supports existing Weibo accounts and allows Facebook accounts to link to the platform; users can also use their mobile phone number (including international mobile phone numbers) to register new accounts.

 Weibo Stories

 One of the most recent features of Weibo is Stories.
 "Weibo's stories" is a video function allowing users to record a video and save them in a separate "Story" menu in their profile page.